witnet/witnet-rust/docs/architecture/managers/peers-manager.md

 The `default()` method initializes the peers manager and its underlying peers data structure.

-Once the peers manager actor is started, the `main` process registers the actor in the system registry:
+Once the peers manager actor is started, the `main` process registers the actor into the system
+registry:

 ```rust
 System::current().registry().set(storage_manager_addr);